ibkevg/ibkevg.github.io/blog/_posts/2023-03-27-Rust-Mutable-Aliasing.md

 Anyone who's written concurrent code where data is shared between two threads will be familiar with need to control access to that data due to race conditions.
 Entire books have been written about techniques meant to address this problem such as mutexes, readers/writer locks, message passing, etc. but, perhaps surprisingly, Rust applies this to even single threaded code.
 All writable sharing of data via references is statically checked by the compiler almost as though a concurrency protecting readers/writer’s lock was in use.

-So why is that?
+Why burden single threaded code with the same constraints as multi-threaded?

-Aliasing.
-The idea that more than one pointer could point to the same memory.
+The short answer is: *Aliasing*, which occurs when multiple pointers point to the same memory.
+(See the section below for how the Rust designers themselves justify this decision.)

 ## Mutable Aliasing vs Bugs's